- Books, Literature, and Writing»

 What makes a great flash fiction?

 Flash fiction should have the same elements that make a great novel: A beginning, a middle and an end.
-They show also try to include exposition, crisis, climax and resolution in the same way that short fiction and longer fiction does.
+They should also try to include exposition, crisis, climax and resolution in the same way that short fiction and longer fiction does.

 What makes flash fiction different to the others is the point at which you enter and leave the story.
 There is no room for extra characters so usually they will focus on one character unless interaction is vital.
 The story is usually not entered at the very beginning either.
 It is entered at the time of crisis or resolution, or near to it, but clues are to the reader to inform the rest of the story.
 Often they end with only a hint of the resolution leaving the reader to bring their own conclusion.